Scotland In Winter: 7 Places To Visit This Winter

 On the west coast of Scotland, the Isle of Skye is wonderful at any time.
 But Portree is an ideal place to spend for a staycation this winter in Scotland.

-With limited daylight and often blustery weather, you’ll find walks are perhaps short.
-Yet there’s still plenty of see, like the Fairy Pools and Neist Point.
-Foodies too will love the selection of restaurants and hearty dishes made with local produce.
+With limited daylight and often blustery weather, you’ll find that walks are perhaps short.
+Yet there’s still plenty to see, like the Fairy Pools and Neist Point.
+Foodies, too, will love the selection of restaurants and hearty dishes made with local produce.

 5. Uath Lochans, Cairngorms